mmtroyinfotech/azure-resource-group-virtual-machines/README.md

 - Windows 10 Pro, verison 22H2

-- Click on "Create" and select "Virtual machine."
-- Choose your subscription and the resource group you created.
-- Provide a name for the VM.
-- Select the region, availability options, and image (e.g., Windows or Linux).
-- Choose the VM size based on your requirements.
-- Configure the administrator account by setting a username and password.
-- Check the licensing box.

 3. Configure Networking:
 Best for having multiple virtual machine communicate on the same network.